-The most shocking death in the most shocking episode — which is obviously saying a lot — wasn't that of Robb Stark, nor his pregnant queen Talisa, nor their unborn child, nor House Stark matriarch Catelyn.
+The most shocking death in the most shocking episode — until season eight, anyway — isn’t that of Robb Stark, nor his pregnant queen Talisa, nor their unborn child, nor House Stark matriarch Catelyn.
 It’s your idea of what this show is even about.
 Orchestrated by ambitious Northern Roose Bolton and vengeful old shitbird Lord Walder Frey, this almost unbearable slaughter killed off the show’s central story line itself.
-With the White Walkers and Dany’s dragons still constrained to the margins of the action, the Stark-Lannister war was the series' spine.
+With the White Walkers and Dany’s dragons still constrained to the margins of the action, the Stark-Lannister war was the series’s spine.
 It is severed here, in the most dramatic and final fashion imaginable, and the war between the Wolf and the Lion will never be waged directly again.

 During the climax of the show’s second season, everything that makes Game of Thrones great explodes in a geyser of green flame.
 The boat full of “wildfire” that serves as Tyrion Lannister’s secret weapon against the invading forces of Stannis Baratheon detonates with mind-boggling ferocity, dwarfing even what readers of the books might have imagined.
 Just as important as this sight are the sounds that follow: the screams and cries of burning, drowning, dying men.
 This is no antiseptic fireworks-display destruction.
 This is death.
 This is war.